Xilinx/Xilinx_Kria_KV260_Workshop/How to connect to AWS.md

 <img src="/images/rdp_windows.JPG" >

 You will enter the public IP address.
 Afterwards, you will login into the Debian account with the username and password provided by the workshop admin.
+You will now be able to access the Xilinx tools and files during this workshop session.

 <img src="/images/rdp_debian.JPG" >